jmichely/ssri_asymmetric_learning/README.md

 # ssri_asymmetric_learning

 Code and Data from: Michely J, Eldar E, Erdman A, Martin IM, and Dolan RJ.
-SSRIs modulate asymmetric learning from reward and punishment
+Serotonin modulates asymmetric learning from reward and punishment in healthy human volunteers.